TehShrike/k/readme.md

 `k work [task id]`

-See whatever task id you previously selected by typing `k current`, or just look for the blue task id when viewing the task list.
+Sets the "current" task being worked.
+This task id will be used for all other task-specific commands when you don't specify the task id manually.

+## View task details

+`k details [OPTIONAL task id]`

+Spits out the task description, all comments, and all subtasks.

+## Edit the task description

+`k description [OPTIONAL task id]`

+Opens your selected editor to make changes to the description.
+Text-only, any HTML styling previously on the task will be lost.

 ## View subtasks